Skip to main content

 • Around 30 minutes of your time.

-Note: We will provide a short explanation of core concepts during the guide, but if you prefer a more theoretical approach, you can check out core concepts of TON Blockchain first.
+We will provide a short explanation of core concepts during the guide, but if you prefer a more theoretical approach, you can check out the core concepts of TON Blockchain first.

-• Core concepts of TON Blockchain: messages, smart contracts, addresses and etc.
+• Understand the key principles of TON Blockchain, including messages, smart contracts, and addresses.

 info

-• Receiving internal messages from other smart contract.
+• Receiving internal messages from another smart contract.

 • Receiving external messages from outside the blockchain.

-• Receiving get methods request from outside the blockchain.
+• Processing get-method requests from outside the blockchain.

-In contrast to internal and external messages, get methods are not what you can consider as a transaction.
-Those are special functions of smart contract that cannot change contract internal state or proceed any other action except querying specific data from contract state.
+Unlike internal or external messages, get methods do not result in transactions.
+They are special functions of the smart contract that cannot change the contract's internal state or perform any other action except querying specific data from the contract's state.

 info